 Since I definitely wanted to visit this restaurant, I called a couple of months in advance for our reservation (now you know why I get to the airport four hours early).
 I didn’t know it at the time, but I was speaking to Concetta (Connie), and we had a long and fun conversation.
 That doesn’t happen often while making a restaurant phone reservation.

-Connie greeted us as we arrived early for our Saturday night dinner.
+Connie greeted us as we arrived for our Saturday night dinner.
 The place was buzzing and exactly what I had envisioned; a room packed with people who were obviously all enjoying the moment.
 (Photo courtesy of Ristorante Pesto.)

-Since we were early, the four of us walked over to the small bar off the main dining room where we met Andre, who mixed one of the best “TomTinis” (story about TomTinis here) I’ve tasted.
+Since we were a tad early, the four of us walked over to the small bar off the main dining room where we met Andre, who mixed one of the best “TomTinis” (story about TomTinis here) I’ve tasted.
 We chatted with the amiable Andre for about ten minutes and then were seated at a table in another of Ristorante Pesto’s rooms, also full.

 Before we ordered, Connie stopped by our table as a plate of delicious roasted sliced carrots with balsamic and olive oil was delivered.
 Always good to start a meal with some of your 5 A Day … especially when they’re on the house.

 Throwing calorie counts to the wind (our usual Meal MO), for our appetizers we ordered a stupendous Bracciolatini, which is grilled thinly sliced steak rolled with spinach and cheese.
 Both the dish … and we … were on a roll (photo on right courtesy of Ristorante Pesto).